alexdevero/alex-devero-blog/blog-archives/archive-18/04-02-19--getting-started-with-ruby-the-easy-way-pt4.md

-# Getting started with Ruby – The Easy Way Pt4
+# Getting Started With Ruby the Easy Way Pt4 - Control Flow Pt2

 Ruby is one of the programming languages you can use almost everywhere.
 It is also simple and very easy to learn.
 This makes it a very good choice if you want to learn new programming language, especially if it is your first programming language.
 Will you give Ruby a chance?
 If so, you are on the right place.
 This series will teach you all you need to learn this programming language.